eCitizen/SandBox/TheShow/WhatIsBigData.md

 Think about a Google search for instance.
 Google farms out its requests to a lot of servers.
 It is estimated that a single Google search engine query uses 1,000 servers and takes about 0.2 seconds.
 (Quora http://www.quora.com/Google/How-many-processors-does-a-Google-search-query-touch )

-This means that if I type in “number of times voldemort mentioned in harry potter” into Google,  I am accessing 1,000 computers at once and getting an answer from Google almost instantly.
+This means that if I type in “number of times Voldemort mentioned in harry potter” into Google,  I am accessing 1,000 computers at once and getting an answer from Google almost instantly.
 By the way according to one fan website, Voldemort is mentioned 1,250 times in the books.
 (http://memes.mugglenet.com/Harry+Potter+Funny+Pics/The-Amount-Of-Times-Voldemort-Is-Mention/2401)

 Now let’s assume that you are a Google data scientist and are trying to forecast flu outbreaks.
 The first step would be to look at how common flu related queries in particular area are compared to other non flu related queries in that area.